justeattakeaway/pie/apps/pie-docs/src/components/radio-group/overview/overview.md

 ### Assistive text
-Assistive text is used where needed to provide additional information or error / success messaging regarding the whole form element, and never to individual checkboxes.
+Assistive text is used where needed to provide additional information or error / success messaging regarding the whole form element, and never to individual radios.
 The assistive text is always used for an error state to provide the user with the information required to complete the form element.

 {% contentPageImage {
   src:"../../../assets/img/components/radio-group/modifiers-assistive-text.svg",